Tel: 0161 222 7900 | Email: info@tastehospitality.com

 Recent Jobs

-A stunning property tucked away in one of Cumbria’s most picturesque market towns is seeking a passionate and personable Waiter/Waitress or Head Waiter/Waitress to join the front-of-house team.
+A Chef de Partie is required for this luxury country house hotel set in beautiful Wiltshire countryside.
 Please note: We are unable to offer sponsorship for this role and candidates must have the right to work in the UK without visa sponsorship.
-If you require Sponsorship please do
+If you require Sponsorship please do not apply, thank you.
+The hotel is elegant and sophisticated

 Registered Office: